 Quantaville took it a step further down the anti-science road by saying,

 “How long before babies are created and grown on request completely in the lab?”

-“The definition of infertility is now written in such a way that it includes the rights of all individuals to have a family, and that includes single men, single women, gay men, gay women.”
+For the WHO’s Dr. David Adamson, one of the authors of the new standards, this move is about creating medical equality.
+He says, “The definition of infertility is now written in such a way that it includes the rights of all individuals to have a family, and that includes single men, single women, gay men, gay women.”